Splintaz/OC2/README.md

 2. Edit main.py to match your public IP address and port forward your private IP address.
 Don't know how to?
 - https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/
 4. Run the main.py file to host your webserver
-5. Edit the macro to replace it with your URL instead, then copy the macro to your Excel document and save it as a .xlsm
+5. Edit the macro to replace it with your URL instead, then copy the macro to your Excel document and save it as a .xls file.
 6. Enable editing, and then re-run it.
 It should automatically run the macro.
 7. You should now be able to execute remote commands on the victim